lehrig/kubeflow-ppc64le-manifests/README.md

-# Kustomize Manifests for Kubeflow on ppc64le
+# Kustomize Manifests for Rocket AI Hub (Kubeflow on ppc64le)
-A repository for Kustomize manifests for Kubeflow on IBM Power (ppc64le).
+A repository for Kustomize manifests for Kubeflow on IBM Power Platform (ppc64le).

+Rocket AI Hub is an MLOps Platform Optimized for IBM Power platform.
+It is an enterprise support Offering for Open-Source project located at https://www.kubeflow.org/.
+It is Machine Learning Toolkit tailored and optimized for Red Hat OpenShift on IBM Power.
+For more details check out https://rocketsoftware.github.io/rocketaihub/

 These manifests base on the [official Kubeflow manifests](http://www.github.com/kubeflow/manifests/).

 ## Supported Distributions